fourkitchens/fire/README.md

     Alias: `xd-en`

-  - `local:overwrite`: This command allow you to overwrite the default fire command in your specific project.
+  - `command:overwrite`: This command allow you to overwrite the default fire command in your specific project.

     Alias: `ow`